Hallur20/SystemIntegrationMiniProject3/README.md

 ## Introduction

-The Food Information Encyclopedia is where you can find information about all kinds of foode.
+The Food Information Encyclopedia is where you can find information about all kinds of food.
 This is managed by a java spring system.
 Out task is to implement a feedback service for collecting and storing user feedback about the services that we provide.

 ## Overview